pcordone/CS573-Fall-2021-project/README.md

 Below is a screenshot of a scatter plot of the data for electrical usage for my personal accounts.
 I live in an owner occupied 3 family and you can see the usage for two of the apartments that I occupy and the common meter which provides power for the rear and front LED lighting, basement outlets and outside outlets.
 I have electric heat pumps that I use to cool in the summer and offset oil consumption in the winter.

-->Scatterplot of electicity usage by account<- [![image](https://user-images.githubusercontent.com/447806/133937864-d8a5d491-8e60-4cfc-a4cc-e4a9f931c23c.png)](https://user-images.githubusercontent.com/447806/133937864-d8a5d491-8e60-4cfc-a4cc-e4a9f931c23c.png)
+Scatterplot of electicity usage by account [![image](https://user-images.githubusercontent.com/447806/133937864-d8a5d491-8e60-4cfc-a4cc-e4a9f931c23c.png)](https://user-images.githubusercontent.com/447806/133937864-d8a5d491-8e60-4cfc-a4cc-e4a9f931c23c.png)

 https://vizhub.com/pcordone/88ab7f8fa4404167af3b1866e3fcd70f